-This collaborative project between Western Kentucky University and the National Museum of Mongolia aims to investigate human-environment relationships and understand the nature of the social, political, and economic organization of Bronze and Iron Age societies in the Zuunkhangai region (Uvs province) of Mongolia through the use of landscape and settlement archaeology (see Project Overview below for more details).
+This collaborative project between Western Kentucky University and the National Museum of Mongolia aims to investigate human-environment relationships and understand the nature of the social, political, and economic organization of Bronze and Iron Age societies in the Khanuy Valley region of Mongolia through the use of landscape and settlement archaeology (see Project Overview below for more details).

 This project accommodates participants wishing to receive academic credit through WKU and those just willing to gain archaeological field experience.